Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

 \section{Experiments \& Results}

 We performed several experiments to assess the optimization potential of the proposed PO-CSA algorithm.
 We performed the experiments on a cluster with 64 nodes, each one with 2 Intel Xeon Sixteen-Core E5-2698v3 CPUs at 2.3 GHz, and 128 GB of RAM DDR4, from the High Performance Computing Center at UFRN (NPAD/UFRN).
-We used 14 objective functions, better described in Appendix~\ref{appendix}.
+We used the same 14 objective functions used in the experiments with the original CSA, better described in Appendix~\ref{appendix}.
 The initialization of the generation temperatures and its schedule as well as the method for generating probing solutions are explained in the following subsection.
 The results of the experiments are presented in section~\ref{subsec:results}.